 Cedar Walk Program

-Cedar Walk has one teacher, a Coordinator and two Youth Workers.
-We partner with local businesses and employers to provide work experiences, paid and unpaid, to First Nations high school students.
+Cedar Walk has one teacher, a coordinator and two youth workers.
+We work with local businesses and employers to provide work experiences, paid and unpaid, for our students.

-In addition, Cedar Walk meets spiritual and cultural needs through arts and crafts, Native cultural enrichment, and frequent field trips and nature walks.
-Referrals to alcohol and drug counselling and other support are provided.
-Lifeskills, health information and other knowledge are provided in workshops, and every student is treated as a whole individual with mental, spiritual, physical and emotional aspects.
+Cedar Walk also meets youth’s spiritual and cultural needs through arts and crafts, Indigenous cultural enrichment, and frequent field trips and nature walks.
+Life skills, health information and other knowledge are provided in workshops, and every student is treated as a whole individual with mental, spiritual, physical and emotional needs.
+Referrals to alcohol and drug counselling and other support are also provided.

-Cedar Walk appreciates donations of First Nations art and craft supplies, bus tickets, and gently used educational books for grade levels 8-12.
+We appreciate donations of Indigenous art and craft supplies, bus tickets, and gently used educational books for grade levels 8-12.

 c/o 1618 East Hastings Street, Vancouver, BC, V5L 1S6